pimoroni/phat-beat/projects/vlc-radio/README.md

 A default playlist is supplied with the project, but you can (and probably will want to) tune in your favorite stations, of course.

-You can either create a `playlist.m3u` and drop it in your home folder (in `/home/pi/.config/vlc/`, or if you don;t like like logging in via ssh you may also drop the `playlist.m3u` in the `/boot` partition of your SD and the vlc daemon will copy it in place for your convenience.
+You can either create a `playlist.m3u` and drop it in your home folder (in `/home/pi/.config/vlc/`), or if you don't feel like logging in via ssh you may also drop the `playlist.m3u` in the `/boot` partition of your SD from another computer and the VLC daemon will copy it in place for your convenience.